hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 ## Learning Objectives

+* Determine differential expression of isoforms and visualization of results using Sleuth
-* Understand how sleuth determines biological and technical variation
+* Understand how Sleuth determines biological and technical variation
 * Learn how to run R on Orchestra and how to set up personal R libraries

 ## What is Sleuth?